hafizaj/183DB-Capstone/README.md

 ### Report
 This section will contain the final project report, critical design review report, and the previous preliminary design review report from 183DA/162DA.

+### Demo
+This section will contain the instructions to emulate our simulations on your device.

+### User Studies
+This section will contain the findings of our survey of the restaurant landscape